Jademagnin/42sh/README.md

 ## Description
 42sh is a shell based on tcsh.
 This is part of the module Shell Programming.
+This project was carried out with @ZKAW @mezzlmc and @louislafosse

 ## Disclaimer
 Never copy paste a repo, this will result in a -42.